"Accessibility for Inclusion" with National Federation of the Disabled - Nepal

 The most difficult part for crowdsourcing the accessibility information of the public places was training the volunteers to enter the data to OpenStreetMap.
 The volunteers who had different abilities (with mobility, visual, and cognitive impairments) were unable to navigate through OSM.

 In order to ease the data collection process, a separate easy-to-use mobile application ‘NFDN Sleuth’ was created using IONIC framework where special attention was made to make the interface extremely basic and easy-to-use.
-Also, we had to make sure that the application was accessible for our visually impaired volunteers.
+The application was tested for compatibility with read aloud functionality to make the app accessible for visually impaired volunteers.

-The collected data from the application was later uploaded to OpenStreetMap and wheelmap.org later.
+The collected data from the application was later uploaded to OpenStreetMap and wheelmap.org.

 Outcome